sirashtondev333/ViridianSalon/README.txt

 9. Properly resize main big picture.
 THINK I DID THIS

 READ ME PART TWO:
+Reformat .ourlookbook img, add border and maybe some additional shadow?
+But focus on a border first and foremost.
+Figure out how to line up all the .proimages on the same row and make them take up like 33%.
+Figure out potentially how to format things more creatively so this isn't too much like The Poisoned Apple.

+LOOK FOR ICONS AFTER YOU HAVE EVERYTHING FIGURED OUT FORMATTING WISE **AND** AFTER YOU HAVE THE PALETTE SOLIDIFIED

 AT END: Build bottom bar like Le Petit Salon.
 Consider adding a video section like them too.